-1. A flat roof is the type of roof which has a slope less than _____
+1. A flat roof is the type of roof which has a slope less than __________

-Explanation: Flat roof is the type of roof which has slope less than 10°.
+Explanation: Flat roof is the type of roof that has slope less than 10°.
 Flat roofs are used as a terrace for playing, gardening etc. The method of construction and maintenance of flat roofs is relatively easy.

 2. Flat roofs can be made fireproof easier than pitched roofs.

 Explanation: Flat roofs can be made fireproof easier than pitched roofs.
 Flat roofs have much better insulating properties and are more stable against high winds.

 3. Which of the following is not a disadvantage of flat roofs?

 a) They are not appropriate at places of heavy rainfall

 b) A flat roof has a very high self-weight

 c) Location and rectification of a leak in a flat roof is difficult

 d) They require less area of roofing material